aegir-project/provision/README.md

 You can use it to launch Drupal quickly on your own computer, locally or on a server.

+Currently being developed on GitHub: [github.com/aegir-project/provision](https://github.com/aegir-project/provision)

 ## Origins

 Provision, prior to the 4.x branch, was the "back-end" command line interface for the Aegir Hosting Project, implemented as a set of Drush commands.
+It was designed simply as a way to let the "front-end" website to run commands to automatically configure the web server.

+Read more about Aegir at [www.aegirproject.org](https://www.aegirproject.org) and the original Provision at [www.drupal.org/project/provision.](https://www.drupal.org/project/provision)

 ## Mission